children playing educational games

 How to Play

 Assign teams or individual players specific items they need to find within a defined area.
 This can be an indoor or outdoor activity.
 Provide them with a list of items and, if you like, some hints on where to find them.
-The first team or player to find all the items wins.
+The first team or player to see all the items wins.

 Benefits